Time Management Tips for Freelancers

 Freelancers often have a flexible schedule.
 One of the most common mistakes new freelancers make is taking advantage of that flexibility, and using it as an excuse to procrastinate.
 The best way to avoid painting yourself into a corner, time-wise, is to set a schedule and stick to it.

 But, even if you're working on a project basis, and can make your own hours, it's in your best interests to make them regular.
 Planning to work at specific, regular times makes it easier to get in zone when you need to be – and easier to disengage when it's time to enjoy the rest of your life.
+It also makes it easier to earn a living as a full-time freelancer.

 2. Take days off.